Qatar Participates In Diplomatic Conference In Riyadh

 Date

-(MENAFN- Gulf Times) Qatar participated in the diplomatic conference held in Riyadh, in collaboration with the World Intellectual Property Organisation (WIPO), aimed at concluding and adopting the Design Law Treaty.
+Riyadh: Qatar participated in the diplomatic conference held in Riyadh, in collaboration with the World Intellectual Property Organization (WIPO), aimed at concluding and adopting the Design Law Treaty.

-The Qatari delegation at the conference was headed by HE Permanent Representative of Qatar to UN Office and Other International Organisations in Geneva, Dr. Hind bint Abdulrahman Al Muftah.
+The Qatari delegation at the conference was headed by Permanent Representative of Qatar to UN Office and Other International Organizations in Geneva, H E Dr. Hind bint Abdulrahman Al Muftah.

-During the conference, Qatar's representative, Director of Qatar's Office at the World Trade Organisation and other economic organisations in Geneva, Ahmed Issa Al Sulaiti, was elected to the drafting committee responsible for reviewing and adopting the Design Law Treaty.
+During the conference, Qatar's representative, Director of Qatar's Office at the World Trade Organization and other economic organizations in Geneva, Ahmed Issa Al Sulaiti, was elected to the drafting committee responsible for reviewing and adopting the Design Law Treaty.

-HE Permanent Representative of Qatar to the UN and Other International Organisations in Geneva expressed her gratitude to the member states for supporting Qatar's candidacy, affirming that this reflects Qatar's steadfast commitment to actively and constructively participating in the drafting of international laws and treaties that support innovation and protect the rights of creators worldwide.
+The Permanent Representative of Qatar to the United Nations and Other International Organizations in Geneva expressed her gratitude to the member states for supporting Qatar's candidacy, affirming that this reflects Qatar's steadfast commitment to actively and constructively participating in the drafting of international laws and treaties that support innovation and protect the rights of creators worldwide.

-She explained that this achievement aligns with Qatar's broader efforts to enhance its role in advancing legal mechanisms that promote innovation and creativity, contributing to the strategic goals of transforming into a knowledge-based diversified economy in line with Qatar National Vision 2030.

-She noted that the treaty represents a significant milestone towards simplifying and unifying design registration procedures, allowing designers and innovators to obtain effective and comprehensive protection for their designs in international markets with less cost and effort, thus enhancing their ability for sustainable innovation and creativity.

 Legal Disclaimer: